Azvanzed/efi-runner/README.md

 1. Create a new Virtual Machine if you didn't have one already.
 2. Create a new partition on a FAT32 device like a USB, check "How to create a partition" section.
 3. Now add that device to vmware, check "How to add device to VMWare" section.
-4. Change your boot order so you always boot on the partition.
+4. Change your boot order so you always boot on the partition, check "How to change boot order" section.
-5.
+5. Now you can run the efi-runner with the settings you want, you could configure it with your IDE so all you have to do is press a run button.

 ### How to create a bootable partition
 Create a partition with 512MB, follow: https://www.wikihow.com/Create-a-Partition